proxyclick/interview-csharp/Webhooks.md

 - Webhooks should have a retry policy
 - Webhooks should be configurable by end-users
-- Webhooks need to be secured, a receiver n
+- Webhooks need to be secured, a receiver needs to be able to confirm that the received hook is from the legitimate source.

 ## Assumptions